Projects Recently Completed or In Progress by Accessible Design For The Blind

 Wayfinding Technologies for People with Visual Impairments: Research and Development of an Integrated Platform.

-Ms. Barlow is a consultant to Western Michigan University and University of California, Santa Barbara on this project, which is developing a computer or palm pilot based GIS/GPS system for use by blind pedestrians for wayfinding and orientation.
-Her responsibilities are mainly in the data collection phase of the project, years 2004 and 2005, when the device will be tested with pedestrians who are blind.
-The project is funded by National Institute on Disability and Rehabilitation Research.
+Ms. Barlow was a consultant to Western Michigan University and University of California, Santa Barbara on this project to develop and test of features of wayfinding technology and identify information needed by pedestrians who are blind or who have low vision.
+The project was funded by National Institute on Disability and Rehabilitation Research.

-Ms. Barlow is a consultant to OTAK, Inc. in development of Georgia Pedestrian Facilities Design Guidebook for Georgia DOT.
+Ms. Barlow was a consultant to OTAK, Inc. in development of Georgia Pedestrian and Streetscape Guide for the Georgia Department of Transportation.

 The Access Board funded a project to develop a technical bulletin on the interface of various types of APS with US equipment and controllers.
 Ms. Barlow is a consultant on the project to David Noyce, University of Massachusetts Department of Traffic Engineering.
-The primary objective of this research is to create a highly readable technical report that provides detailed APS product information specifically focused on the interfacing of APS devices and traffic signal controllers.
-This report provides a detailed description of available APS technologies which provide tone, speech, vibrotactile, directional and/or mapping features for blind pedestrians, a detailed description of traffic signal controllers (and manufacturers) currently used in the U.S. and those that may be expected in the near future, and detailed information on how the APS devices interface with traffic signal controllers.
+The primary objective was to create technical report that provides detailed APS product information specifically focused on the interfacing of APS devices and traffic signal controllers.
+This report provides a detailed description of available APS technologies which provide tone, speech, vibrotactile, directional and/or mapping features for blind pedestrians, a detailed description of traffic signal controllers (and manufacturers) currently used in the U.S. and detailed information on how the APS devices interface with traffic signal controllers.
 Issues discussed include wiring requirements; power requirements, interaction with conflict monitoring technology, special product installations, pedestrian signal head requirements, and lessons learned from existing installations.